The website of Crediton Area History & Museum Society.

 If you are a regular visitor to this website, the website updates page (see button on side menu) will indicate what has changed since your last visit, and is a good place to start.

 The Coronavirus lockdown began just as we were about to assemble and open our 2020 exhibition 'Back to the1950s - Crediton and beyond’.
 Our season normally runs from April until October and the gradual easing of lock down restrictions enabled us to rethink how we might continue to operate.

-We are hopeful that conditions will allow us to open the exhibition safely in April 2021, and look forward to welcoming visitors to enjoy a journey back in time, to an age of rock’n’roll, and a country emerging from wartime deprivation in a new Elizabethan age.
+We are hopeful that conditions will allow us to open the exhibition safely later in 2021, and look forward to welcoming visitors to enjoy a journey back in time, to an age of rock’n’roll, and a country emerging from wartime deprivation in a new Elizabethan age.
 People who have already kindly loaned items for the exhibition this year will be contacted in the coming weeks.

 Until then we continue to operate as best we can remotely with our volunteers working from their homes, and in particular aim to deal in this way with local history enquiries and family history research projects.
 Please read the Contact Us page carefully for details about how to get in touch.

 To all our many supporters and Friends we extend our sincere thanks for your continuing help in such difficult times.
 Please continue to support the local businesses that help us to survive through our Corporate Friends scheme, and the many wonderful volunteer groups and individuals in our special community who have cared for those in need during this crisis.

 We are indebted to Sarah Green for the design and hosting of our website